basileus-v/twin-col-tree-nav-directive/README.md

 Angular Directive: Twin Miller Columns Tree Navigation
 ======================================================
-This is an angular directive that provides a tree navigation in the form of twin miller columns which shows the current selected tree node with its siblings and its children.
-In addition the bread crumb to the currently selected tree node is displayed.
+This is an angular directive that provides a tree navigation in the form of twin miller columns which shows the current selected tree node with its siblings in the left column and the children of the selected tree node in the right column.
+When a child, that itself got children, is selected it is (together with its siblings moved to the left column). in this way there is never more than two columns (unlike canonical miller columns where the number of columns equals the current depth in the tree).

+In addition there is a bread crumb to the currently selected tree node displayed on top of the columns and one can navigate backwards in the hierarchy by selecting any element in the bread crumb.

+See example on [Plunkr](http://embed.plnkr.co/LgjOHVUnwaZEzafcU1ME/preview) for further illustration.

 Getting Started
 ---------------